MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 What are those `-nL` commandline parameters for?

-`-n` This option tell iptables to not resolve domain names for the ip addresses in the matching rules.
+`-n` This option tells iptables to not resolve domain names for the ip addresses in the matching rules.
 This results in faster display of the rules.

 `-L` Lists all the rules in a specified chain.
 If no chain is specified then all chains are listed.

 But wait! what is a **Chain**?
 A chain is a list of rules that can match a set of packets.
 It is similar to the example table that we discussed before.
 There are several built-in chains: INPUT, FORWARD and OUTPUT.
 For packet filtering, INPUT and OUTPUT chains are sufficient.
 As their names suggest, INPUT chain is a set of rules that match the "incoming" packets to your computer.
 Similarly, OUTPUT chain is a set of rules that match the "outgoing" packets.
-In the screenshot you can observe that currently both these chains are empty!
+In the screenshot you can observe that currently both of these chains are empty!
 Also `(policy ACCEPT)` suggests that the default policy for both chains is set to ACCEPT all packets.
 So essentially, your firewall is WIDE OPEN at this point.
 We better start to close it!

 > A note before we move forward: When in doubt, consult the iptables manual pages using the following command: `man iptables`.
 Alternatively, here is a [web version](http://ipset.netfilter.org/iptables.man.html).